Christian Walker Player Props: Diamondbacks vs. Tigers

 Christian Walker At The Plate

-- Walker has had an RBI in 23 games this season (39.7%), including eight multi-RBI outings (13.8%).
+- Walker has driven in a run in 24 games this year (40.7%), including eight games with more than one RBI (13.6%).
 He has also driven in three or more of his team's runs in three contests.

-- He has scored in 31 games this year (53.4%), including multiple runs in three games.
+- In 54.2% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (5.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.